samgusa/Sam-Greenhill-Portfolio/README.md

 # Sam Greenhill

-A self-taught iOS Engineer, proficient in application development and with start-up experience.
+Experienced iOS Developer proficient in Swift, UIKit, SwiftUI, and Combine Reactive Programming.
+Skilled in both MVC and MVVM design patterns, with a focus on Agile development and UI/UX design.
+Being a self-taught iOS Engineer, I am proficient in application development and experienced with start-ups.
 I developed two apps for the Apple App Store by myself, and have worked at two fast paced start-ups.
 I love to learn and use my skills to develop mobile applications.

 # Special Skills: